mg7237/standards/docs/flutter/coding-standards.md

 ### `Const` Widgets

 If a widget will not change on `setState` call then we should define it as constant.
 It will prevent the widget to rebuild so it improves performance.

+### Code Design

+Guidelines for writing consistent, usable APIs for libraries can be found [here](https://dart.dev/guides/language/effective-dart/design)<br>
+The page covers best practices for naming variables, classes, methods and writing readable and maintainable code.